Electoral district of Kiama

 Kiama is an electoral district of the Legislative Assembly in the Australian state of New South Wales.
-It is currently represented by Gareth Ward.
-Originally elected as a member of the Liberal Party, Ward stood down from the party in May 2021 following allegations of sexual misconduct.
+It is currently represented by Katelin McInerney after winning the Kiama state by-election.

 The electorate is named after and includes the Municipality of Kiama.
 It also includes the southern part of the City of Shellharbour (including the suburbs of Albion Park and the western part of Albion Park Rail) and the part of the City of Shoalhaven to the north of the Shoalhaven river (including Bomaderry and Berry).
 It includes a thinly populated area to the west of Nowra south of the Shoalhaven.
 It also includes Marshall Mount in the City of Wollongong.

 History

 Kiama was created in 1859.
 It was abolished in 1904 with the downsizing of parliament after federation and replaced by Allowrie.
 It was recreated in 1981, replacing parts of Illawarra and South Coast.